mkleemann/gimp-scripts/README.md

   * The directory to store the tile files in.

 ### Create Empty Image With Mask
-This simply creates an empty image, the size reflecting the setup in raster and gaps, and adds a banner mask layer to it.
+This simply creates an empty image, the size reflecting the setup in raster and gaps, and adds the banner mask layers to it.
 This can be used to start work on your individual banner.

 ### Set Banner Guides
 For slicing the image, guides are used in GIMP.
-This is to create them according to your setup, including rescaling of your image, if chosen.
+This function is used to create them according to your setup, including rescaling of your image, if chosen.

 __ATTENTION__: Remove all guides set prior, if you want to slice using this script.
 An automatic removal is not possible at this time, since the built-in functions of GIMP (2.10) mess with undo stack doing so.
-Especially when using gaps you need to only use guides provided by this script.
+Especially when using gaps you only have to use guides provided by this script.

 ### Slice Only
 It slices the image using the guides set in _Set Banner Guides_ and stores the tiles into separate files according to the naming scheme described above.
+This function requires the guides to be set along the scheme used by this script, so better use the _Set Banner Guides_ functionality.

 Have fun!